prifina-admin/internal-docs/data/aggregated/README.md

 - `profileInfo: ProfileInfo` Information regarding a user's personal profile.

 ### Object Types
+#### type: Address
+Based on [xNAL standard], an address in generalized internationa format.
+Fields here are deliberately vague to account for the wide variety of conventions in use internationally.

 #### type: PageArgs
 Pagination control arguments to be passed to a Connection object.